bvillasen/AY9_dark_matter_analysis/README.md

 tar xvzf 128_dm.tar.gz
 ```

-Now you have a folder called **128_dm** with the simualations outputs inside it
+Now you have a folder called **128_dm** with the simulations outputs inside it

-<li> Delete the .tar.gz file since we now have the decompressed file, the compressed file is no longer useful </li>
+<li> Delete the .tar.gz file.
+Since we now have the decompressed file, the compressed file is no longer useful </li>

 ```
 rm 128_dm.tar.gz